arekkukula/binary-api/README.md

 - `BufferObject.decodeBoolean(name)`
 - `BufferObject.decodeBufferObject(name)`

-Where `name` is the class property that it should decode into.
+Where `name` is the class property name that it should decode into.

 - `BufferObject.decode(buffer: ArrayBuffer)`,